rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 For example, the median *distance_to_store* is 1.645 miles, but the maximum is over 44 miles!

-Because of this, we apply some outlier removal in order to facilitate generalisation across the full dataset.
+Because of this, we remove some outliers in order to facilitate generalisation across the full dataset.

 We do this using the "boxplot approach" where we remove any rows where the values within those columns are outside of the interquartile range multiplied by 2.